Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_3/README.md

 A complete example of a pipeline test (including message publication, synchronization, and assertions) is provided in the Exercises section.

+## Alternative: The Rtest Framework

+While this module focuses on standard GoogleTest-based ROS 2 testing using `rclcpp` and `ament_cmake_gtest`, an emerging framework called Rtest provides an alternative approach.

+Rtest offers tools to mock and introspect ROS 2 entities such as publishers, subscribers, services, timers, and actions.
+It allows direct message injection, timer triggering, and simulated time control—enabling precise and fully deterministic tests without spinning an executor.

+At this stage, Rtest remains **experimental** and has a key **limitation**: it can only test ROS 2 components whose source code is available in the workspace, since it relies on compile-time template substitution to mock and intercept ROS entities.
+This prevents testing against precompiled or system-installed packages.
+Despite this, Rtest shows strong potential as a unified, deterministic testing layer that could **complement the approach presented in this module**.

+> [!NOTE]
+> This limitation does not apply to **message** packages (e.g. `std_msgs`), as they contain only type definitions and no source logic to intercept.
+Such packages can be used normally even when installed from precompiled binaries.

 ## Test Isolation

 When running unit tests in ROS 2, especially in large workspaces, one might encounter the **cross-talk** issue where nodes receive unintended messages from other tests.